saaimulation/Project-Aero/sprint-3D-printing/README.md

 Across the different versions, I was able to:

 - Create a display model at larger scale for visual impact
-- Produce a wind tunnel model at 15% scale for testing and CFD correlation
+- Produce a wind tunnel model at a 12% scale for testing and CFD correlation
 - Design a mini keychain version as a durability test and a way to share engineering in an accessible, pocket-sized form

 Key takeaways: